jplx-fix/hello-world/README.md

 # hello-world
 My first repository
-I am an engineer interested in Gentoo Linux
+I am interested in Gentoo Linux but I am new to github.
-Does carriage return work like this?